 Untouched data helps no one

 Those who adopt data-driven marketing have a competitive edge and increased profitability.
 According to Forbes, these businesses are six times more likely to be profitable year-over-year.
 The purpose of customer data isn’t just to educate stakeholders, it’s to guide companies toward actionable insights that benefit the customers, and therefore, the bottomline.
-Data acquisition is less than half the battle.
+Acquisition is less than half the battle.
 Taking the findings to guide future process changes is what makes a real difference.

-Allow the insights to take you by surprise
+AI and customer data: Allow the insights to take you by surprise

-Justifying the status quo is a no-no. Rather than diving into data with a fixed mindset and preconceived notions, it’s important to allow the insights to lead the way—even if the path is windier than expected or in the complete opposite direction.
+Justifying the status quo is a no-no. Rather than diving into things with a fixed mindset and preconceived notions, it’s important to allow the insights to lead the way—even if the path is windier than expected or in the complete opposite direction.
 Leveraging data to transform the customer experience is the difference between a brand that makes it and a brand that is always a few steps behind the competition.

 Be prepared to have things like who your customers are, how they use your product and how they interact with you throughout the customer journey challenged.
 It’s okay to admit you were wrong, or to realize that things have simply changed.
 It isn’t okay to ignore the findings to appease your organization's ego.